LIGHTS OUT LOUISVILLE

 THE PROBLEM

 Every year, billions of birds fly between wintering and breeding grounds, migrating north in the spring and south in the fall, while facing innumerable threats along the way.
 Most birds fly at night, navigating by the stars and moon.
-However, as they pass over big cities, they can become disoriented by bright artificial lights and skyglow often causing them to collide with buildings or windows.
-Lights not only throw birds off their migration paths but result in more fatalities after disoriented and fatigued birds, circling until dawn, land and are then subject to other urban threats.
-This issue impacts hundreds of North American species.

 WHAT IS LIGHTS OUT?

 Every year, billions of birds fly between wintering and breeding grounds, migrating north in the spring and south in the fall, while facing innumerable threats along the way.
 Most birds fly at night, navigating by the stars and moon.
-However, as they pass over big cities, they can become disoriented by bright artificial lights and skyglow often causing them to collide with buildings or windows.
-Lights not only throw birds off their migration paths but result in more fatalities after disoriented and fatigued birds, circling until dawn, land and are then subject to other urban threats.
-This issue impacts hundreds of North American species.

 WHAT IS LIGHTS OUT?

-- Shield lights on the top so light shines down where we actually need it and not up into the sky,
+- Shield lights on the top, so light shines down, where we actually need it, and not up into the sky, where we do not.

 DOING THIS IS A WIN-WIN STRATEGY.
-WHY?
+HERE'S WHY:

-PLEASE HELP LOUISVILLE AUDUBON SOCIETY implement this simple strategy so our city can provide birds safe passage between their nesting and wintering grounds twice a year.
-Then we can join 49 cities nationwide participating in this Lights Out Campaign (Including Cincinnati, OH, Indianapolis, IN, and Nashville, TN) and reduce the staggering number of bird deaths a year caused by light pollution.
+HELP LOUISVILLE AUDUBON SOCIETY implement this simple strategy so our city can provide birds safe passage between their nesting and wintering grounds twice a year.

-PLEASE HELP LOUISVILLE AUDUBON SOCIETY implement this simple strategy so our city can provide birds safe passage between their nesting and wintering grounds twice a year.
-Then we can join 49 cities nationwide participating in this Lights Out Campaign (Including Cincinnati, OH, Indianapolis, IN, and Nashville, TN) and reduce the staggering number of bird deaths a year caused by light pollution.
+HELP LOUISVILLE AUDUBON SOCIETY implement this simple strategy so our city can provide birds safe passage between their nesting and wintering grounds twice a year.

 KET's Kentucky Edition